xianghui/javascript101/content/lessons/1-4-scoping.md

 ```

 Nested functions "inherit" variables/functions from its parent's scope.
 This is
 achieved through **closure**.
-Closure is combination of a function and its
+A closure is the combination of a function and its
 lexical environment (_allows us to map identifiers to variables_).
 Some
 variables are created in the local environment, some are referencing the parent
 environment.